rturner3/spire-mysql-demo/README.md

 with a `Subject` with a unique Common Name - `/C=US/O=SPIRE/CN=spire-mysql-client`, thereby mapping this service's identity to the user created in MySQL - `CREATE USER 'spire-mysql-client' REQUIRE SUBJECT '/C=US/O=SPIRE/CN=spire-mysql-client'`.
-This is needed because MySQL doesn't understand the default SPIFFE authentication sematics of verifying the SPIFFE ID in `URI SAN` in X.509-SVIDs.
-Hence, customizing a unique `Subject` per workload enables use to configure MySQL with `Subject` based X.509 verification for authentication.
+This is needed because MySQL doesn't understand the default SPIFFE authentication semantics of verifying the SPIFFE ID in the `URI SAN` in X.509-SVIDs.
+Hence, customizing a unique `Subject` per workload enables MySQL to authenticate callers based on the X.509 `Subject` field.

 ### Certificate Auto-Rotation